A Comprehensive Study of Machine Learning Techniques for Log-Based Anomaly Detection

-Given the aforementioned limitations of existing empirical studies, in this paper we report on the first, comprehensive empirical study, in which we not only evaluate the detection accuracy of existing supervised and semi-supervised, traditional and deep learning techniques applied to the detection of \ep log anomalies, but also assess their time performance as well as the sensitivity of their detection accuracy and their time performance to hyperparameter tuning across datasets.
+Given the aforementioned limitations of existing empirical studies, in this paper, we report on the first comprehensive empirical study, in which we not only evaluate the detection accuracy of existing supervised and semi-supervised, traditional and deep learning techniques applied to LAD, but also assess their time performance as well as the sensitivity of their detection accuracy and their time performance to hyperparameter tuning across datasets.